phalpern/WG21-halpern/task_region_proposal-r2.md

-band" communication between `task_region` and `run`, which a number of committee members found to be troubling, especially during the experimentation phase when multiple incompatible implementations might exist and silently colide with one another.
+band" communication between `task_region` and `run`, which a number of committee members found to be troubling, especially during the experimentation phase when multiple incompatible implementations might exist and silently collide with one another.
 The addition of `task_region_handle` solves a number of other problems, including that of returning with unjoined children (above).
 However, `task_region_handle` also exposes a name that can be abused to violate structured parallelism.
 For example: